nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to perform a command to a specified range
-2. ContaX executes the command based on the given range Use case ends.
+2. ContaX executes the command based on the given range

+    Use case ends.

 **Extensions**

-* 1a.
-The given range is of invalid format
+* * 1a.
+The command given is in an invalid format

     * 1a1.
-ContaX shows an error message indicating that the range provided is of invalid format.
+ContaX shows an error message indicating that the given command is of invalid format.

     * Use case ends.

-* 1b.
-The given starting index is larger than the ending index

-    * 1b1.
-ContaX shows an error message indicating that the range provided is invalid.

-    * Use case ends.

-**Use case: User requests to chain 2 commands**
+**Use case: User requests to chain multiple commands**

 **MSS**
-1. User requests to perform 2 commands by chaining them
+1. User requests to perform multiple commands by chaining them
-2. ContaX executes the first command, followed by the second command
+2. ContaX starts from the first command
+3. ConaX executes the command
+4. If there is a subsequent chained command, ContaX repeats from step 3 on the next command

+    Use case ends.

 **Extensions**

 * 1a.
-The first command is invalid
+The command given is in an invalid format

     * 1a1.
-ContaX shows an error message indicating that the first command is invalid.

-    * Use case ends.

-* 1b.
-The second command is invalid

-    * 1b1.
-ContaX shows an error message indicating that the second command is invalid.
+ContaX shows an error message indicating that the given command is of invalid format.

     * Use case ends.

 *{More to be added}*